replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 ### Create a field in the Config.yaml file

-Select the `kots-config.yaml` file.
-Replace the contents of this file with the following:
+Create a file under `manifests` named `kots-config.yaml` file with the following contents:

 ```yaml
 apiVersion: kots.io/v1beta1